-Foods to Avoid
+Foods to avoid

 Some forms of hypothyroidism are caused by a lack of sufficient iodine.
 In such cases, using iodized salt or iodine-enriched foods can be beneficial.
 But eating too much iodine can have the opposite effect and suppress thyroid gland activity.
 Check with your doctor before taking supplements.

 Taking iron or calcium supplements can also change the effectiveness of many thyroid medications.

 Caffeine, tobacco, and alcohol can also influence the effectiveness of thyroid medicine.
 Ask your doctor for tips on how to regulate or reduce your consumption.

-Foods to Eat
+Foods to eat